kvelenis/Quiz-timestamp-recording/README.md

 To make it work fill in all the prerequisites values on the dub.inc.php file concerning the database.

-To give you acceess to the database please send me an email at kvelenis@gmail.com
+To give you access to the database please send me an email at kvelenis@gmail.com